shap0011/25F_CST8911_Group_6_Midterm_Project/README.md

 ![Postman Get data Test result](./screenshots/image-31.png)

 We successfully sent an **HTTP GET request** and received a **JSON response** with the items from the **Cosmos DB**.

+## CONCLUSION
+In this project, our team successfully designed and deployed a secure and cost-efficient cloud-based solution using Microsoft Azure.
+We implemented a fully integrated system comprising a Virtual Machine, Azure Function App, and Cosmos DB, all operating within a private network to ensure security and compliance with Azure best practices.

+Through careful configuration, we minimized public exposure by utilizing private endpoints, managed identities, and OAuth 2.0 authentication.
+The Function App REST API was tested thoroughly using Postman, validating successful interaction with the Cosmos DB.

+This project demonstrates our team’s ability to architect, secure, and optimize cloud resources, showcasing practical understanding of Azure’s serverless, networking, and identity management services.